mathworks/Polyspace-Stack-Flow-Viewer/Readme.md

 * a report in HTML format created using the report template CallHierarchy.rpt It will then generate an HTML file showing the stack usage using thee call hierarchy of functions.

-The stack usage computed by Polyspace is actually a minimum and maximum stack usage.
+The stack usage metrics computed by Polyspace is actually a minimum and maximum stack usage.
 When the stack cannot be computed, a ? will be given.

-arguments:
+Perl should be installed on the platform where the tool will be used.

+# Installation

+If the script is used under Windows, first edit the script stack_flow_viewer.bat to specify the path to your Perl installation at the second line by modifying the variable PATH_PERL so it contains the absolute path to the bin folder of your Perl installation.

+# Calling the tool

+Under Windows, launch:

+ stack_flow_viewer.bat export_file html_report_file

+Under Linux, launch:

- export_file html_file
+ stack_flow_viewer.sh export_file html_report_file

 Example:

- extract.bat Result_List_cpp.txt cpp_example.html
+ stack_flow_viewer.sh Result_List_cpp.txt cpp_example.html

-The HTML output will contain the minimum and maximum stack usage for each function is the code metrics has been computed, other a ? will be given.

-# Installation

 # License